SONY SIRC Protocol Decoding

 The frame timing is based on multiples of a 600µS pulse with width T. Frames begin with a 4T start mark pulse.
 Each bit in the frame is represented by a 1T space followed by either a 1T mark (if the bit is 0) or a 2T mark (if the bit is 1).
 The frame timing is given below:

 This pattern is repeated at an interval of 45ms.
-When a button is pressed in SONY remote, it repeat each frame at-least 3 times.
+When a button is pressed in the SONY remote, it repeats each frame at least 3 times.

 We have seen the protocol pattern and timing frame.
 But this signal can not be transmitted so far without modulation.
 That is why all the IR remotes use modulation in around 36KH ~ 40KHz.
 SONY SIRC is modulated around 38~40KHz.